nosey-dewdrop/nosey-dewdrop/README.md

 I am DAMLA I am a student at BILKENT UNIVERSITY - COMPUTER SCIENCE

 💻 I am learning Java, Python, CSS and HTML.
 I like coding because mistakes are always rewarding me with more knowledge.
-I get interested in AI when I was a child.
+I got interested in AI when I was a child.
 I used to play League of Legends since 2014 and AI bot as good as me really surprised me.
 From that day, I wanted to be a part of this world.

 👩🏻‍💻 I love computer science.
 I like it because I don't like people who are rude, selfish, egoistic. (%99 of the people.)
 I only want to work with myself, in anywhere I want and in anytime I want.
 So, there must be a job for me to do for a living while not sacrificing myself for the sake of people who would love to kill me without doubt!!! :=)